 You may find it useful to know that care and support employers are not necessarily distinguishable from other employers on HMRC’s systems.
-HMRC are currently trying to identify who care and support employers are, so that a signal can be set on your records.
-You do not have to agree to any signal put on your employer records, but we believe it may be helpful to you if you need extra help and support to deal with your payroll, or if penalties become a factor.
+HMRC are trying to identify who care and support employers are, so that a signal can be set on your records.
+You do not have to agree to any signal being put on your employer records, but we believe it may be helpful to you if you need extra help and support to deal with your payroll, or if penalties become a factor.
 This will allow HMRC to identify you quickly and deal with you appropriately.

 Benefits and expenses

 Interest and penalties may be levied where a person is late in making payments of PAYE tax and Class 1/1A/1B NIC in the tax year.
 You should note that late payment interest and penalties can be levied even if the associated payroll information has reached HMRC on time.